aldettinger/camel-quarkus-workshop/README.md

 We should have the same answer as in part 1:

 ```
-Hello Camel Quarkus from the 3h workshop room !
+Hello Camel Quarkus in JVM mode from the 3h workshop room !
 ```

 At this point, we have seen that Quarkus can start quicker than typical Java frameworks in JVM mode.